Active Travel in Canberra

 Fix Your Bike

-Getting the most our of your bicycle requires some basic troubleshooting and tuning skills but never fear, there are some generous bike enthusiasts in Canberra who get together every Wednesday afternoon in the city to teach and learn.
+Getting the most out of your bicycle requires some basic troubleshooting and tuning skills but never fear, there are some generous bike enthusiasts in Canberra who get together every Saturday morning in the city to teach and learn.

 Recycle A Bike

 The Recyclery is a non-profit enterprise creating employment for people with disabilities.
 Pre-loved bikes are sourced from around Canberra, restored and then sold at affordable prices.

 The Recyclery aims to provide affordable second-hand bikes to students, staff and the wider community.
 Visit them here next to the Environment Centre to test-ride, purchase or donate a bike.
 The Recyclery is open from Monday to Thursday.

 According to the Australian Bicycle Council’s National Cycling Participation Survey, Canberra has the highest rates of cycling across all states in Australia.
 There is a host of information out there to make it easier than ever to get back on your bike.

 The following cycling clubs, services and path directories below will help keep the wheels turning, whether you are a seasoned cyclist, or just getting started.